rumeysaaydogdu/dotnet-and-mvc/README.md

 # Student Registration Page

-I did CRUD operations in MVC with Entity Framework.
+I did CRUD operations with Entity Framework in MVC.
 I used the Code First model and migration.

 Main Page: